netnutmike/screeps/README.md

 global.roadRepair = 0;					// To disable place a 0 in this option
 global.containerRepair = 0				// To disable place a 0 in this option
 ```
 * I created an self suicide routine.
 So far it is only applied to roles that either leave the room or are frequently on the edge of the room where they can get attacked.
 There is still more to come with this.
 For now, it changes the role to suicide so that it is considered dead.
-But if it is under attack, is it better to let it stay around the the hostile creep has something to target?
-Still thining this one out.
+But if it is under attack, is it better to let it stay around so the hostile creep has something to target?
+Still thinking this one out.
 * When new rooms were created, the default room mode was not set, this caused errors.
 This became very obvious when I setup a local server to test on and the first room was created.
 To solve the problem, the creeps.manager now checks to see if there is a mode set and if not, puts it into newroom mode.
 * A few new functions were added to the roomsManager to accomodate the new options for links, these new functions are getLinkTo, getLinkMaintain and getLinkFrom.
 * The getMemorySettings functions in roomsManager has been modified to add the new source and dest options.